 Cost of Replacing Ductwork

-If you’re dealing with a duct system that doesn’t fit your house, you’ll need to invest in a replacement system.
+If you’re dealing with a duct system that doesn’t fit, you’ll need to invest in a replacement system.
 While this can be a significant investment upfront, you’ll save lots of money and stress going forward, and your home will be more comfortable.
-The average cost of replacing ductwork is around $8,000, but many jobs come in below this figure.

 There are several factors influencing your ductwork replacement cost.
 While there’s no entirely accurate ductwork replacement cost calculator, you can get an estimate from your contractor depending on your ductwork.